jessicahirsch/scientific-thinking/_posts/2024-09-15-regression-test-operators-guide.markdown

 I’ve included an excellent diagram from _Software Engineering at Google, O'Reilly (2020)_ that represents the growing complexity of regression tests from the Test Pyramid.

 ![Test Scope, Software Engineering at Google (O’Reilly, 215, 2020)]({{ site.baseurl }}/images/test-scope.png)

+**Regression Testing in General Practice**

+The act of regression testing is the action of testing your subject against a set of expectations.
+Those expectations are ideally created by the product’s owner, who deeply understands the behavior that the subject ought to have.

+Perhaps you are accustomed to Quality Assurance engineers performing a regression test on your behalf.
+That is, once development is complete, testing your code against a set of acceptance criteria.

+In many cases, this is done manually, with the Quality Assurance engineer checking your work performs properly against rows of test cases issued by the product’s owner.

+The aim is for “quality all the way through.”
+In theory, we aim for _shifted-left_ testing such that we can go _without_ embedded Quality Assurance engineers.
+In practice, our regression testing happens at the end of the software development lifecycle (SDL), after the code has already been merged.